 When you have selected the boards that you want to use for your shelving and have them cut to the correct size, it is time to begin hanging the channels and installing the supports.

-1. Using the pencil marks that you made earlier to identify your studs, begin hanging the channels on the wall.
+Using the pencil marks that you made earlier to identify your studs, begin hanging the channels on the wall.
 Using the 2" drywall screws, mount the channels firmly against the wall.
 Use the level to make sure that they are perfectly vertical.

 Once the channels are secure, you will find that the supports are quite easy to fit into the channels.
 Arrange the supports so that you can lay out the shelves according to your plan.
 The nice thing about using this system is that you can change it as your storage needs change.
 All you have to do is rearrange the supports and you can completely re-design your space in a very short amount of time.

 It is a good idea to paint or stain your shelving before you set it into place.
 This allows it to dry better, as well as allowing you to do a better job.
 By laying it out flat in your garage or outside, you also prevent the unenviable task of having to paint corners while squished into the already tight space of your closet.
 If you do scratch the surface or get some marks on the shelves while you are installing them, it is very simple to go back and make little touch-ups.
 It's certainly easier to do that than to try to paint the whole thing while it is in place.

 Install the closed bracket first and place the pole inside the circle.
 Slide the open bracket under the opposite end and make sure that the pole is short enough to allow the bracket to fit underneath it, but still long enough to rest in the support part of the open bracket.
-Once you are confident that it is the right size, grab a friend to hold the level on the pole while you mark the correct place for the bracket.
+Once you are confident it is the right size, grab a friend to hold the level on the pole while you mark the correct place for the bracket.